 What is home automation?

 In the past, centrally controlled automated systems were only available in large commercial buildings and upscale homes.
-Building automation usually includes heating, cooling and lighting systems and primary control of these functions are only accessible on specific areas in the building.
+Building automation usually includes heating, cooling, and lighting systems and primary control of these functions are only accessible in specific areas in the building.

 How can I get started with home automation?

 A lot of smart devices run on wireless communication protocols like Z-Wave, Zigbee or WiFi.
 Some systems entail setting up concealed physical wires throughout your home and connecting all the devices you want to automate.
 The wires then will be connected to the central hub.

 Wired home automation systems are slowly losing favour because installing wires throughout your home is an additional cost.
 Aside from that, troubleshooting these systems can be quite complicated.

 Wireless systems, on the other hand, are very easy to set up.
 Device consolidation and device compatibility is usually not an issue, making it the preferred option for those considering home automation.

 One of the major decisions you have to make is choosing the ‘hub’ or central controlling unit of your home automation system.
 The hub controls your devices no matter what wireless communication protocol they run on.
 So whether your lights run on Zigbee or your thermostat runs on WiFi, you can control both of them on your hub.

 You can program certain features or functions on your hub.
 This will allow you to control the doors whenever somebody is calling for you, be notified whenever the motion sensors detect some movement in the garage or close the window whenever the sunlight is too bright.

 Although you can use different applications to control your devices, it is advisable to use a hub to reduce the complexity of controlling many smart devices.
 As soon as all your devices are consolidated on the hub, the sensors of your smart devices will determine your lifestyle and behavioral patterns and work together to give you a seamless operation.